 Noise means engine noise, radio noise or even voices.
 Many bodies of water have adopted noise limits.
-Do not use thru-transom exhaust unless you are well offshore.
 Music and loud conversation can carry a considerable distance on water, especially at night.

 Wake/Wash

 Be alert for NO WAKE zones.
 You may be responsible for any damage or injury caused by your wake/wash.
 Prior to entering a no wake zone, come off plane to the slowest steerable speed.